Bavon101/awesome_books_with_ES6/README.md

 <!-- ## You can access the live portfolio [here](https://bavon101.github.io/my_portfolio/#About) -->

 Additional description about the project and its features.

+ The simple webpage acts as an online library for authors, with the primary functions of being able to add a back, save it locally via `localeStorage`, `delete` the book and `view` added.
 ## Screenshots Desktop 📷